tweerlei/plumber/README.md

-  kafka-read:<arg>            Receive messages from the given Kafka topic kafka-write:<arg>           Send a message to the given Kafka topic Attributes get:<arg>                   Set the current value to the given attribute set:<arg>                   Set the given attribute to the current value value:<arg>                 Sets the current value to the given value CSV csv-parse:<arg>             Deserialize objects from CSV text csv-print:<arg>             Serialize objects to CSV text
+  kafka-read:<arg>            Receive messages from the given Kafka topic kafka-write:<arg>           Send a message to the given Kafka topic Attributes and:<arg>                   Logically AND the current value with the given attribute's value get:<arg>                   Set the current value to the given attribute is-equal:<arg>              Compare the current value to the given value resulting in a boolean is-greater:<arg>            Compare the current value to the given value resulting in a boolean is-less:<arg>               Compare the current value to the given value resulting in a boolean is-null:<arg>               Test if the current value is null resulting in a boolean not:<arg>                   Logically negate the current value or:<arg>                    Logically OR the current value with the given attribute's value set:<arg>                   Set the given attribute to the current value value:<arg>                 Sets the current value to the given value xor:<arg>                   Logically XOR the current value with the given attribute's value CSV csv-parse:<arg>             Deserialize objects from CSV text csv-print:<arg>             Serialize objects to CSV text